TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/BrowserJS/Package/Documentation/Logging/BasicFrontEndLogger/BasicFrontEndLogger.md

   `BasicFrontEndLogger`.

 You can implement the `FrontEndLogger` as:
+* The class implementing `ILogger` interface.
+  It is the most right Object-Oriented Programming way, however it you will not use the non-static class members in the methods, you will be complained by IDE and/or ESLint.
-* Class with static methods only as in example below.
+* The class with static methods only as in example below.
 In this case it must me compatible with `ILogger` interface.
-* Class with non-static methods.
-It's recommended to specify `implements ILogger` but anyway compatibly will be checked by TypeScript when calling `Logger.setImplementation`.
-* Plain ECMAScript object.
+* Plain ECMAScript object with `FrontEndLogger` type.

 Below example implemented by the first approach to avoid warning messages like "Expected the usage of 'this' in non-static method".